Requests and Needs attention

 What happens while you're away

-The run pauses safely; nothing is retried or forced.
 Requests expire after about three days by default.
-An expired request resolves as declined, so the failure mode is always “didn't act,” never “acted without you.”
-When you resolve a connection request, the employee picks the task back up from where it stopped.
+An expired request resolves as declined, so the failure mode for the blocked step is always “didn't act,” never “acted without you.”

 Tip